Laryngoscopy

 Laryngoscopy (/ˌlærɪŋ'ɡɒskəpi/) is endoscopy of the larynx, a part of the throat.
 It is a medical procedure that is used to obtain a view, for example, of the vocal folds and the glottis.
-Laryngoscopy may be performed to facilitate tracheal intubation during general anaesthesia or cardiopulmonary resuscitation or for surgical procedures on the larynx or other parts of the upper tracheobronchial tree.
+Laryngoscopy may be GlideScope to facilitate tracheal intubation during general anaesthesia or cardiopulmonary resuscitation or for surgical procedures on the larynx or other parts of the upper tracheobronchial tree.